Skip to Content

 Can you prevent mild hearing loss?

 The most preventable type of hearing loss is noise-induced hearing loss (NIHL).
-This is a condition that affects millions in the UK.
+This is a condition that influences millions in the UK.
 However, many types of hearing protective devices are available to help you keep your hearing safe from noise-induced hearing loss.
 These are:

 • Foam earplugs: These earplugs are ideal for basic noise prevention.